Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 ## 6. Roadmap
 1. Smart Contract Audit
    - Ensure security and transparency through a comprehensive audit of the smart contract
-3. NFT Drop
+2. NFT Drop
    - Release of 1000 NFTs, priced at 500 TFuel each
+   - Airdrop Referral NFTs
 3. Launch Meme token contract
    - Allow NFT holders to redeem their NFTs for Theta Nitro Tokens
    - Create liquidity pool to facilitate smoother transactions and price stability
 4. New buy-in with the fee structure shown above
-5. Launch Meme token contract V2 with TFuel Staking to provide additional earning mechanisms and increase network participation
+5. Launch Nitro token contract V2 with TFuel Staking to provide additional earning mechanisms and increase network participation

 ## 7. Team